Last fact-checked: 22 November 2020

 You can take your partner, a close friend, an adult child, a sibling or a parent.
 Make sure that your companion knows your medical history and is there for you during your hospital or clinic visits and thereafter.
 If you face any complication during surgery or even during recuperation, that person should be able to help you out emotionally and even physically if required.

-Even if you go for minor treatments, it is good if you are not alone and there is someone with you for company.
-After any serious surgery, you may require rehabilitation before you can fly back and you should also check about special needs or requirements, if any.
+Even if you go for minor treatments, it is good to have a companion with you if possible.
+After any serious surgery, you may require rehabilitation before you can fly back, and you should also check about special needs or requirements if any.

 The National Art Gallery